A 7-Month Residential Food Systems Fellowship

 Program Overview

 Our world asks us to radically reimagine ourselves and our society.
 It’s common knowledge that U.S. society is too destructive to our world to continue into the future, but what does the alternative look like?
-This fellowship offers a structured space to build a vision steadfast vision for a livable future.
+This fellowship offers a structured space to build a steadfast vision for a livable future.
 Throughout the fellowship, food serves as the lens through which we see our personal and societal relationships with the Earth.
 Our food systems are a web connected to all aspects of our relationships with the Earth.
 In our relationship with a single seed, we can see our relationship with water, fossil fuels, climate, land stewardship, histories, economics, supply chains, policy, and culture.

 We invite those who would step forward and become visionary leaders for change in the coming years and decades to apply.
 Join us this year to dig deep, invest in your relationship with the Earth, and ask what it looks like to create a just and livable world for a time beyond our own.